Population Interference in Panel Experiments: Setup

 \begin{definition} [Average temporal exposure contrast (ATEC)] For any exposure values $k, k^{'} \in \Delta$, we define the average temporal exposure contrast between $k$ and $k^{'}$ to be

 \end{definition}

-\begin{remark} Without assuming that the exposure mappings are time-invariant, the definition of the ATEC becomes more cumbersome because an exposure $k\in \Delta$ may be in the image of $f_{i,t}$ for some $t$, but not in the image of $f_{i,t'}$.
-That is, $Y_{i, t}(k)$ might be well-defined while $Y_{i, t'}(k)$ is not, which makes taking temporal averages difficult. \end{remark}
+Without assuming that the exposure mappings are time-invariant, the definition of the ATEC becomes more cumbersome as an exposure $k\in \Delta$ may be in the image of $f_{i,t}$ for some $t$, but not in the image of $f_{i,t'}$.
+That is, $Y_{i, t}(k)$ might be well-defined while $Y_{i, t'}(k)$ is not, which makes taking temporal averages difficult.

+Of course, our causal estimands are not exhaustive, and there are many other causal estimands of interest.
+For example, there is a vast literature in econometrics and statistics studying estimation and inference of spillover effects under either different designs or different model assumptions \citep{robins1986new,robins1999,leung2020treatment, bramoulle2020peer, VAZQUEZBARE2022}.